microram/ee4-tools/readme.md

 ### Installing

-Edit the .backup_sites_mysql_s3.conf & .ee4-backup-settings.conf files first
+Edit the .backup_sites_mysql_s3.conf & .ee4-backup-settings.conf files first.
+Then edit and review each script before using.
+Some scripts still have hard coded folders at this time.

 Then run ee4-server-setup on your fresh Ubuntu 18.04 VPS.